GJdream/Quilt/README.md

  - Client-side code: {In Progress}
     - junk data in DB to test app drawing
     - networking code on iPad also

+ - GUI: {In Progress} (Now in separate branch)
+    - Login screen (Briony) {Working}
+    - Bookmarks view (Anna)
+    - Navigation view: not started yet

 #### Current Plan:
 Postgres DB as provided by CSG + PHP server